hsamrach/QAssfilt/README.md

 ## Issues
 Any comments and suggestions, please submit to the [Issues](https://github.com/hsamrach/QAssfilt/issues).
 ## Acknowledgement
-QAssfilt is built on the concept of [Praveen Rahi](https://github.com/RahiPraveen), initially built by Furqan Khan, and fully re-built in advance using shell scripts by [Samrach Han](https://github.com/hsamrach) with assistance from [ChatGPT](https://chatgpt.com/?model=auto).
+QAssfilt is built on the proposal and suggestion of [Praveen Rahi](https://github.com/RahiPraveen), initially built by Furqan Khan, and fully re-built in advance using shell scripts by [Samrach Han](https://github.com/hsamrach) with assistance from [ChatGPT](https://chatgpt.com/?model=auto).